roam-qgis/Roam/docs/source/user_guide/melton_user.rst

 Property Deatails
 +++++++++++++++++++++++++++

-When a new inspection is created the property details section of the inspection form will be populated with information from the property and rating system.
+When a new inspection is created, the property details section of the inspection form will be populated with information from the property and rating system.

 .. image:: ../_static/melton_propertydetails.png